Kitty-Dyson/ROR-Zoom-script/README.md

 # RightShift + RightControl to activate
-script for adjusting Risk of Rain Returns zoom level with a hotkey im using github since it feels more reliable than something like google drive.
+script for adjusting Risk of Rain Returns zoom level with a hotkey.

+im using github since it feels more reliable than something like google drive.

 This is an AutoHotkey script, it runs on 2.0.